On proper splinters in positive characteristic: Lifting and descending the splinter property

 \subsection{The splinter property and base change of field}

-The following proposition establishes the invariance fo the splinter property for proper schemes over a field under algebraic base change.
+The following proposition establishes the invariance of the splinter property for proper schemes over a field under algebraic base change.
 We refer to \cref{rmk:bc-splinter} for base change along any field extension.